DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Experiments

-\textbf{Ablation study for select and place policies (Q2).} Table \ref{doppler:node-device-table} shows an ablation study that separates the impact of the node policy and device policy networks on execution times.
-For the ablated methods, we replace our proposed policy with the strategy used by \textsc{Critical Path}.
-For \textsc{Doppler-sel}, selected nodes are assigned to the device with the earliest start time.
-For \textsc{Doppler-plc}, the nodes selected have the longest path to an exit node.
-We notice that combining both policy networks achieves the best results for the majority of tasks.
-Specifically, for ChainMM, \textsc{Doppler-plc} marginally outperformed \textsc{Doppler-sys} by a few milliseconds.
-However, for more complex models, combining both policy networks leads to performance improvements.
+\textbf{Ablation study for select and place policies (Q2).} \cref{tab:doppler-node-device} presents an ablation study isolating the effects of the node and device policies.
+In the ablated variants, we replace our policies with \textsc{Critical Path} strategies: \textsc{Doppler-sel} assigns selected nodes to the earliest-available device, while \textsc{Doppler-plc} selects nodes with the longest path to an exit.
+Overall, combining both policies yields the best performance.
+For \textsc{ChainMM}, \textsc{Doppler-plc} slightly outperforms \textsc{Doppler-sys} by a few milliseconds, but for more complex models, the combined policies provide clear gains.

-\textbf{Improving training using imitation learning, simulation-based RL, and real system RL (Q3).} Figure \ref{doppler:training-memchanism-tradeoff} shows execution times for \textsc{Doppler-sys} when trained using different combinations of imitation learning, simulations, and real system executions for the \textsc{Llama-layer} dataflow graph.
-As we hypothesized, training using the real system only leads to slower convergence due to the need for exploration starting from a poor initial model.
-Moreover, we find that training exclusively on the real system leads to unstable performance due to local optima.
+\textbf{Improving training using Stage I, II, and III (Q3).} \cref{doppler:training-memchanism-tradeoff} shows performance for \textsc{Doppler-sys} when trained using different combinations of imitation learning (I), simulations (II), and real-system executions (III) for the \textsc{Llama-layer} dataflow graph.
+As we hypothesized, training on the real-system only leads to slower convergence due to the need to explore from a poor initial model, resulting in unstable performance.
 Imitation learning and simulations enable faster convergence and lower execution times.
-More ablation studies are conducted on pre-training \textsc{Placeto} with imitation learning in Appendix \ref{appendix:placeto_ablation_studies}.
+See ablation studies on pre-training \textsc{Placeto} in Appendix \ref{appendix:placeto_ablation_studies}.